lyang420/air-pollution-data/README.md

 In particular, intraurban differences broken down into both ethnicity and grade yield _significantly_ different results, this will need to be looked at further.

+### Thursday, July 6, 2023

+Fixed error from yesterday.
+Plots displayed in study are concentrated on pollution levels in HOLC-mapped areas; raw data contains numbers from blocks outside HOLC-mapped areas (denoted by 'N' grade).
+Omit these from plot generation.
+Fixes to follow.